GoDaddy bans neo-Nazi site Daily Stormer for disparaging woman killed at Charlottesville rally

 [One group loved Trump’s remarks about Charlottesville: White supremacists]

-Heyer was among the hundreds who had turned out to protest against the controversial rally being held by white supremacist groups, including neo-Nazis and Ku Klux Klan members.
+Heyer was among the hundreds who had turned out to protest the rally being held by white supremacist groups, including neo-Nazis and Ku Klux Klan members.
 The suspect, James Alex Fields Jr., 20, of Ohio, has been charged with one count of second-degree murder, three counts of malicious wounding and another count related to the hit-and-run, police said.

-In the Daily Stormer post, Angelin characterized Heyer as dying in a “road rage incident.”
+In the Daily Stormer post, Anglin characterized Heyer as dying in a “road rage incident.”
 He said she was a “drain on society” and disparaged her appearance.
 “Most people are glad she is dead,” he wrote.

 “@GoDaddy you host The Daily Stormer — they posted this on their site,” Twitter user Amy Siskind said in an appeal to the Web hosting company.
 “Please retweet if you think this hate should be taken down & banned.”